Advocating for Positive Changes in Education Policy

 Pre-K Expansion

-Early childhood brain science has shown that kids form critical development before the age of 5 when they usually begin Kindergarten.
-Pre-K programs provide learning and care opportunities for kids.
-Money from the state, local and federal government can help expand pre-K so more children have access to get a head start in their education.
+Research has shown that human brains are significantly developed by the age of 5 when children typically begin Kindergarten.
+Money from the state, local and federal government can help expand Pre-K programs so more children can have a strong start to their education.

 Increased Teacher Pay, Retention, and Recruitment